-23.1 Effective Date.
-The 2015-2016 salary increases and adjustments referenced in this Article shall become effective upon ratification of this agreement, and implemented within forty-five (45) days after ratification or the first pay period in Fall 2016 if distribution computations are completed during the summer.
-The 2016-2017 base salary increases and adjustments referenced in this Article shall become effective the full first pay period in October 2016 or if re-opened for renegotiations upon ratification.
-The 2017-2018 salary increases and adjustments referenced in the Article shall become effective the full first pay period in October 2016 or if re-opened for renegotiations upon ratification.

-23.2 Promotion and Legislative Compensation Increases for Faculty.
-The Florida Atlantic University Board of Trustees has approved funds for promotion based and legislatively directed increases, to be distributed as follows:

-A. Promotion Increases.
-Promotion increases shall be granted to employees promoted in 2015-2016, 2016-2017, and 2017-2018 effective upon the start of their academic year appointment following the promotion.
-These increases shall be granted as follows:

-(1) in recognition of promotion to Associate Professor, Associate in , Associate Scholar/Scientist, Associate Engineer, Associate Research Professor, and Associate University Librarian, an increase equal to 9.0% of the employee's previous year's base salary; or

-(2) in recognition of promotion to Professor, Scholar/Scientist, Engineer, Research Professor and University Librarian, an increase equal to 12% of the employee's previous year's base salary.

-(3) in recognition of promotion to Senior Instructor/Senior Lecturer in accordance with the Provost's Memorandum on Appointment and Promotion of Instructors and Lecturers, an increase of 9.0% of the employee's previous year's base salary, but the new salary may not exceed 15.0% more than the employee's salary from 3 years prior on a rolling basis, if in the same position.
-The new base salary must be equal to or greater than \$40,000.
+- 23.1 Effective Date.
+The 20185-20196 salary increases and adjustments referenced in this Article shall become effective upon ratification of this agreement by both parties, and implemented on the first full pay period of October 2018 or within forty-five (45) days after ratification if ratification is beyond September 1, 2018. or the first pay period in Fall 20186 if distribution computations are completed during the summer. the month which UFF-FAU ratifies the agreement.
+The 201986-2020197 base salary increases and adjustments referenced in this Article shall become effective the full first pay period in September October 201986 or if reopened for re-negotiations upon ratification.
+The 20200197-2021018 salary increases and adjustments referenced in the Article shall become effective the full first pay period in September October 2020197 or if re-opened for re-negotiations upon ratification. - 23.2 Promotion and Legislative Compensation Increases for Faculty.
+The Florida Atlantic University Board of Trustees has approved funds for promotion based and legislatively directed increases, to be distributed as follows: - A. Promotion Increases.
+Promotion increases shall be granted to employees promoted in 20185-20196, 20196-202047, and 202047-202148 effective upon the start of their academic year appointment following the promotion.
+These increases shall be granted as follows: - (1) in recognition of promotion to Associate Professor, Associate in \\\\\\, Associate Scholar/Scientist, Associate Engineer, Associate Research Professor, and Associate University Librarian, an increase equal to 9.0% of the employee's previous year's base salary; or - (2) in recognition of promotion to Professor, Scholar/Scientist, Engineer, Research Professor and University Librarian, an increase equal to 12% of the employee's previous year's base salary. - (3) in recognition of promotion to Senior Instructor/Senior Lecturer granted in 2017-2018, 2018-2019, 2019-2020, and 2020-2021 in accordance with the Provost's Memorandum on Appointment and Promotion of Instructors and Lecturers, an increase of 9.0% of the employee's previous year's base salary, but the new salary may not exceed 15.0% more than the employee's salary from 3 years prior on a rolling basis, if in the same position.

+(4)The new base salary for all Senior Instructors/Senior Lecturers must be equal to or greater than \$450,000.

-(4) in recognition of promotion to University Instructor/University Lecturer in accordance with the Provost's Memorandum on Appointment and Promotion of Instructors and Lecturers, an increase of 12.0% of the employee's previous year's base salary, but the new salary may not exceed 18.0% more than the employee's salary from 3 years prior on a rolling basis, if in the same position.
+(54) in recognition of promotion to University Instructor/University Lecturer granted in 2017-2018, 2018-2019, 2019-2020 and 2020-2021 in accordance with the Provost's Memorandum on Appointment and Promotion of Instructors and Lecturers, an increase of 12.0% of the employee's previous year's base salary., but the new salary may not exceed 18.0% more than the employee's salary from 3 years prior on a rolling basis, if in the same position.